ritua2/BOINCatTACC/api/README.md

 >	*curl -F email=$EMAIL -F ork_key=$ORG_KEY http://SERVER_IP:5054/boincserver/v2/api/authorize_from_org*
 After doing so, you will be returned your new token to process more jobs.
 If the user has already registered, this API can be used to obtain the user token.
-Within an organization, users can be tracked y both their provided emails or their usernames.
+Within an organization, users can be tracked by both their provided emails or their usernames.
 To associate an email or more to a username, do:
 > 	*curl -s http://$SERVER_IP:5078/boincserver/v2/api/add_username/$USERNAME/$EMAIL/$TOKEN/$ORK*
 If the email is already associated, the API will return a warning, but it will not cause any problems.
 The same email can be associated to different usernames.